todiane/todiane/README.md

 # Full-Stack Software Developer (eCommerce)

-Qualified Full Stack Software Developer.
-I focus more on working with Python, Django, Flask, database management, AI and APIs.
-Studied AI Fundamentals with DataCamp.
-I build AI Chatbots and AI Assistants using FastAPI, Flask, Jinga2 and others.
+I focus more on working with Python, Django, Flask, and database management, building useful tools that can be used self-hosted.
+Saves on subscriptions and more importantly data privacy.
 <br/>
 <br>
 <a href="https://www.linkedin.com/in/diane-corriette-453905323/">